MicrosoftDocs/winrt-api/windows.devices.pointofservice/claimedlinedisplay.md

 Represents a claimed line display device.

 ## -remarks
-This object is created when a [LineDisplay.ClaimAsync](linedisplay_claimasync.md) method completes.
+This object is created when the [LineDisplay.ClaimAsync](linedisplay_claimasync.md) method completes.

 ## -see-also